bhernez/notifications-system/README.md

 }
 ```

-These preferences are respected during delivery — if a user has disabled a channel or filtered styles, the notification is skipped.
+These preferences are respected during delivery — if a user has disabled a channel or limited styles, the notification is skipped.

+---

-### Background Job System
+## Background Job System

 - Uses ActiveJob's Async adapter.
-- Each notification is handled individually via `Notifications::ManagerJob`.
+- Each notification is processed individually via `Notifications::ManagerJob`.
-- Background jobs ensure scalability and fault isolation.
+- Background jobs ensure decoupled, reliable delivery.

+---

 ## Development